jamesfalkner/MicroProfileThorntailOnAzure/README.md

 # Eclipse MicroProfile (WildFly Swarm) on Azure

+**NOTE: Use Chrome or Firefox for the instructions below.
+They will not work with Safari**

 Congratulations!
 You have just received your free Azure trial pass to try Eclipse MicroProfile on Azure.

 Follow these instructions to set up and run MicroProfile (Thorntail) on OpenShift on Azure: